RadishBeefSoup/radishbeefsoup.github.io/_posts/2022-03-26-Statistic-Basic-Knowledge.markdown

 2. Interval estimation (e.g. Bayesian estimation, guess the parameter of the distribution of the parameter(regarded as one random varible, a distribution)) https://www.youtube.com/watch?v=I4dkEALQv34&t=2s

+The flaw of frequenist statistic:
+Dependence of the result of an experiment on the number of times the experiment is repeated.